College and Career Planning

 Volunteer – log your hours on x2vol

 Get involved or stay involved in school activities (quality more important than quantity).
-Work
+Work toward leadership positions.

 Plan Jr. and Sr. year classes with graduation requirements in mind